danigb/nand-to-tetris/hack-js/README.md

 “The Hack platform can be connected to two peripheral devices: a screen and a keyboard.
 Both devices interact with the computer platform through memory maps. ”

-#### Screen

-“The Hack computer includes a black-and-white screen organized as 256 rows of 512 pixels per row.
-The screen’s contents are represented by an 8K memory map that starts at RAM address 16384”

 ```js
 var RAM_MASK = 1 << 14